Get to Know the Web that Holds You Together

-Fascia is literally everywhere in the body, but do you know much about it?
+Fascia is literally everywhere in the body.
+Do you know much about it?

 What every yogi should know about fascia but didn't know to ask.

 Fascia needs unique movement nutrition.
-Can we give all of our tissues what they need in a yoga practice?
+Can we give these tissues what they need in a yoga asana practice?

-The connective tissue is the most wired sensory organ in the body.
+The fascial web is the most wired sensory organ in the body.
 Can yoga enhance this feature?

-In this self-paced online course, I'll walk you through everything you need to know to about fascia and how to target it in your yoga classes and personal practice.
+In this self-paced online course, you'll learn everything you need to know to about fascia, why it's important, and how yoga asana affects this ubiquitous tissue.